 Here’s what I know having owned 4 hot tubs:

-A hot tub disconnect is a small breaker box usually located within 5′ of the hot tub.
+A hot tub disconnect is a small breaker box usually located at least 5′ from the hot tub.
 It contains a breaker that allows you to quickly cut power to the hot tub & also provides the extra security of being a GFCI breaker that cuts power in the event of any error or danger.
 They are needed for all 220-volt hot tubs.

 These are often called plug-and-play models.

 The 220-volt models, however, which are more common, require some electrical work to be done.
 For these, the hot tub’s power line won’t run directly to your main breaker panel.
 Instead, there will be a small breaker panel just for the hot tub.

 This small panel, also known as a hot tub disconnect, is usually located close to the hot tub (but not close enough to get splashed).
 Then that panel gets connected to your main outdoor breaker panel.

 Keep on reading to find out more about what a hot tub disconnect is, and if you need one.

 — MC6 Electric LLC (@mc6electricllc) March 13, 2018

 As I said above, a hot tub disconnect is a small electrical box located near (but not too near) the hot tub.